nasimsonboli/FLAG/README.md

-# FLAG
-# Frequency Linked Attribute for Evaluating Consumer-side Fairness
+# FLAG: Frequency Linked Attribute for Evaluating Consumer-side Fairness
-# Synthetic Attribute
-# Recommender Systems
-# Fairness

 Please refer to our paper for technical details.